ashutoshrathore/bulwark/README.md

-# Demo of Running NodeJS App in Kubernetes Environment
+# Project: Run NodeJS App in Kubernetes Environment

 This repository demonstrates deploying a Node.js application, for product **Bulwark**, in a Kubernetes (K8s) environment on Azure Cloud, accessible via HTTPS.
 The deployment is divided into two main layers: